Using the

 • I saw the moon last night.

-(There is only one moon, so the reader knows which moon.)
+(There is only one moon, so we know which moon.)

 • The capital of France is Paris.

-(France has only one capital, so the reader knows which capital.)
+(France has only one capital, so we know which capital.)

 • There is some milk in the fridge.

-(I only have one fridge, so the reader knows which fridge.)
+(I only have one fridge, so we know which fridge.)

 The first time you talk about something use a or an.
 The next time you talk about it use the.